porterthomas1/Portfolio-Website/README.md

 # Portfolio-Website
-Portfolio website to showcase resume and about info
+Portfolio website to showcase resume and about info.
+Bootstrap template was utilized and modified to create the website.